zaiisao/Documentation/en/Agora Platform/dashboard.md

 title: Use Dashboard
 description:
 platform: All Platforms
-updatedAt: Thu Feb 28 2019 11:55:29 GMT+0000 (UTC)
+updatedAt: Thu Feb 28 2019 11:55:37 GMT+0000 (UTC)
 ---
 # Use Dashboard
-Agora Dashboard allows you to check your usage and the QoE, manage your projects and team members, and connect with Agora customer support.
+Agora Dashboard allows you to check your usage and the QoE, add money to your account, manage your projects and team members, and connect with Agora customer support.

 Before using Agora Dashboard, [create an Agora account](../../en/Agora%20Platform/sign_in_and_sign_up.md) at [www.agora.io](https://www.agora.io/en/).

-## Overview
+## Introduction

 <table>
 <tr>